 Career breaks aren’t always clean breaks either.
 Sometimes you even manage to find that bit of extra time to brush up on your technical skills.
-But even if you haven’t, don’t fret, as there are programmes out there–such as our very own Your Return to Tech–that cater specifically for those with experience who want to re-skill themselves.
+But even if you haven’t, don’t fret, as there are programmes out there–such as ours–that cater specifically for those with experience who want to re-skill themselves.

 It’s been a long time coming, but the pandemic and the rise of flexible working have catapulted career break conversations to the forefront.
 We’re so happy it’s finally talked about, and that businesses are embracing breaks, looking into the gap and tapping into the talent and diversity that career returners bring.

-Northcoders is one business that understands the real value of returners, and the skills and experience they can bring back to the tech industry.
-That’s why we’re partnering up for our next Your Return to Tech programme – a free refresher course for experienced software engineers looking to make their way back into the workplace.
+BAE Systems Digital Intelligence is one organisation that understands the real value of returners, and the skills and experience they can bring back to the tech industry.
+That’s why we’re partnering up for our next programme – a free Java refresher course for experienced software engineers looking to make their way back into the workplace.

 Ready to apply right now?
-Great, head over to our website and get started.
+Great, let’s get started.
 It’s time to embrace that career gap and get back into tech with all the skills you learned along the way.

 “During my 10 year gap I sometimes dreamt that I was back working as a software engineer and I often woke up disheartened, as I always felt that I had reached a point of no return.
 But my dream turned into a beautiful reality.“